Third Year Guide

 Ophthalmology & ENT

-In 2021 Ophth and ENT were assessed solely by one written paper each in June.
+Everyone will spend 3/4 weeks in Ophthalmology/ ENT in the Royal Victoria Eye & Ear Hospital.
+Ophth and ENT are solely assessed by one written paper each at the end of the year.
 Both papers consisted of 5 short answer questions.
 The answers to all of these were things covered in tutorials during your time at RVEEH so make sure you pay attention to those and take good notes.
-For the ENT exam Emma Cashman’s lectures are really everything you need to know.
-For ophth Prof Cassidy has a good self-assessment revision lecture that you will either be given or you can find on the drive.
+For the ENT exam, Emma Cashman’s lectures are really everything you need to know.
+For Ophth, Prof. Cassidy has a series of podcast lectures and a good self-assessment revision lecture that you will either be given on Blackboard or you can find on the drive.

 Advanced Clinical & Professional Practice

-For 2021 this module was made up of 5 components:
+For 2023, this module was made up of 5 components:

 Clinical Skills Assessment – 20%